ChorusDigitalis/voks/documentation/manual.typ

 == Loading default data

+Copy the `data/` subdirectory from the Git directory, and replace the path in the line starting with `prefix` to the path of the copied directory.
+The path should end with `data/` (the slash / is mandatory).

 Click the _Load utterance file..._ button on the left panel.
 A file dialog opens; navigate to the `data` directory and select the `utterances.txt` file.

 == Selecting the right controller